jpnewman/urlinfo/README.md

 > Dry-Run

-In Dry-Run mode no HTTP request are made, But they are simulated by sleeping for ```-httpTimeoutMilliseconds```.
+In Dry-Run mode no HTTP request are made, But they are simulated by sleeping for ```-httpTimeout```.

 ~~~
-./urlinfo -urlFile=./_TestData/urls.txt -httpTimeoutMilliseconds=1 -dryrun
+./urlinfo -urlFile=./_TestData/urls.txt -httpTimeout=1 -dryrun
 ~~~

 ## Profiling